-The City of Zagreb's Ba1 issuer rating reflects (1) its solid operating surpluses, albeit challenged by weak growth performance of national economy; (2) the city's manageable debt burden, (3) its overall good fiscal discipline; and (4) its crucial role in the national economy as the capital city of Croatia.
+The City of Zagreb's Ba2 issuer rating reflects its good operating surpluses, albeit challenged by weak growth performance of national economy and recent changes in income tax law; the city's manageable direct debt burden and its overall good fiscal discipline.
+The rating also takes into account Zagreb's crucial role in the national economy as the capital city of Croatia.

-Conversely, the rating also reflects the challenges associated with the city's significant indirect debt exposure through its majority-owned company, Zagrebacki Holding (Ba2 negative), and the country's impaired medium-term growth outlook, which can negatively affect the city's tax base and its tax proceeds.
+Conversely, the rating also reflects the challenges associated with the city's significant indirect debt exposure through its majority-owned company, Zagrebacki Holding (Ba3 negative), improved but still low liquidity and limited revenue control under current framework.
+Factored into the rating considerations is also the country's impaired medium-term economic growth outlook, which affects the city's tax base and tax proceeds.